sarahbarron/ICT2-MoviesAPI-ReactJS/README.md

 ## Overview.

-The concept of this project was to expand the Movie App for movie fans, where the main objectives were for a movie fan to view a list of movies from different categories, save their favorite movies from every category to their favorite movies list, view actors and actresses from a movie, view other movies that this cast member has appeared in and save these cast members to favorites cast list.
-The user can also search for any movie of their choice via the search form.
+The concept of this project was to expand the Movie App for movie fans, where the main objectives were for a movie fan to:

+- View a list of movies from different categories
+- Save their favorite movies from any category to their favorite movies list
+- View actors and actresses from a movie
+- View other movies that this cast member has appeared in - Save a cast members to the users favorites cast list.
+- Search for any movie of the users choice via the search form.

 - Authentication page
   - Login